tuanchris/kafka-pipeline/README.md

 ```
 docker-compose -f docker-compose-pg.yml up -d
 ```
-Your Postgres database should be running on port 5432 and you can check the status of the container by typing `docker ps` to a terminal. python generate_data.py
+Your Postgres database should be running on port 5432 and you can check the status of the container by typing `docker ps` to a terminal.
 ### Generate streaming data
-I have written a short scrips to generate user data using the Faker library.
+I have written a short script to generate user data using the Faker library.
 The script will generate 1 record per second to our Postgres database simulating a production database.
-You can run the script in a seperate terminal tab using:
+You can run the script in a separate terminal tab using:
 ```
 python generate_data.py
 ```